Largest Lithium Mining & Producer Companies by Market Cap

 Regulated broker Invest now: Buy Stocks & ETFs in just 15 minutes from $50 Your capital is at risk.
 Free demo account & education

-The following table contains a list of the largest lithium mining companies by market capitalization, primarily traded on NYSE/ASX/TSX (including producers with 10,000+ tonne LCE annual output).
-The list includes only publicly traded companies, and the presented data (price, market cap) are regularly updated to reflect the current market situation.
+The following table contains a list of the largest lithium mining companies by market capitalization.
+It includes only publicly traded lithium producers and miners, and all data — including price and market cap — is regularly updated to reflect the current market situation.

 Lithium mining and producers companies